Mean-Motion Resonances With Interfering Density Waves: Introduction

 We notice that when there are multiple planets moving within a disc, the total density wave generated will be a superposition of waves contributed by each planet.
 In cases where planet orbital frequencies are not commensurate, the interference between different components of density waves only produce an oscillatory flux that averages to zero in time.
 So it is reasonable to expect to no secular effect associated with interfering density waves in this regime.
 However, when the planets are trapped in the resonance regime the density waves may stay in phase for an extended period of time so that their interference gives rise to additional angular momentum fluxes.
 The backreaction should also modify the resonant dynamics of the pair of planets.

-In this work we explicitly compute the backreaction on the planets due to interfering density waves assuming a thin-disc scenario.
-Using a two-dimension disk perturbation theory along with a vertical smoothing scheme, we find that the backreaction torque is an sinusoidal function of the resonant phase angle as analogous to the mutual gravitational interactions.
+In this work we explicitly compute the backreaction on the planets in resonant due to interfering density waves assuming a thin-disc scenario.
+Using a two-dimensional disc perturbation theory along with a vertical smoothing scheme, we find that the backreaction torque is a sinusoidal function of the resonant phase angle as analogous to the mutual gravitational interactions.
 The torque is mainly produced in the regime where the location of a Lindblad resonance overlaps with the orbit of a planet.
 We find that the sign and magnitude of the torque, however, sensitively depends on the different smoothing schemes used in the two-dimensional theory.
 This means that the physical torque has to be computed in the three-dimensional setup.
-In order to further test the predictions of theory, we further carry out two-dimension hydrodynamic simulations of these star$+$planets$+$disc systems using the FARGO3D code \citep{Benitez-Llambay2016}.
-We have focused on a relatively simple case that the outer planet is much more massive than the inner one, and the system is possible to be trapped in a mean-motion resonance as the outer planet migrates inward with a rate faster than the inner planet.
-By performing the simulations with a pair of planets and with individual planet, we can extract the additional torque due to the interference effect.
-The result qualitatively agrees with the analytical in terms of the location of the peak torque density, the sign of the torque, with a factor of two difference in the magnitude, which possibly comes from the approximation made in the analytical theory.
+In order to further test the predictions of theory, we further carry out two-dimensional hydrodynamic simulations of these star$+$planets$+$disc systems using the FARGO3D code \citep{Benitez-Llambay2016}.
+By performing the simulations with a pair of planets and with individual planet, we can extract the additional torque due to the interference effect for the cases of $2:1$ and $3:2$ resonance.
+The result qualitatively agrees with the analytical in terms of the location of the peak torque density, the sign of the torque, with a factor of a few difference in the magnitude, which possibly comes from the approximation made in the analytical theory.